-Masters of Arts in Christian Psychology Requirements (including post-graduation requirements necessary for licensure) The coursework provided meets the academic requirements for licensure as a Licensed Psychological Associate in the state of Texas (and many other states).
+Master of Arts in Christian Psychology To earn the Master of Arts in Christian Psychology degree, a student must complete the course requirements as outlined in the degree plan with no grades less than "C".
+1. Students must be fully admitted to the program or have departmental approval prior to taking any coursework.
+2. The student must be admitted to candidacy in order to receive the MACP.
+3. The student must complete a minimum of sixty-six (66) graduate hours.
+These courses must have been completed with a GPA of 3.00 on a four-point scale with no grade less than "C" and with eighteen (18) semester hours at the 6000-level.
+4. The student must demonstrate satisfactory completion of a comprehensive examination.
+5. The student must satisfactorily complete practicum and internship.
+The coursework provided meets the academic requirements for licensure as a Licensed Psychological Associate in the state of Texas (and many other states).
 Students have to complete a practicum/internship, consisting of a minimum of 400 clock hours with at least 150 hours of direct client contact in a University-approved therapy setting under the supervision of a licensed clinical psychologist as part of the degree plan.
-Before becoming a LPA, graduates also need to pass the EPPP Exam, Texas Jurisprudence Exam, apply to the Texas State Board of Examiners of Psychologists, and complete 3000 hours of post-graduate degree clinical experience obtained within 24-48 consecutive months of graduation, in not more than three placements, under the supervision of a licensed clinical psychologist.
-Master of Arts in Christian Psychological Studies The MACPS degree is a 30-hour program designed to prepare students for a doctoral program in psychology by training them in a Christian psychology approach.
-Students must take a core curriculum and a specialized curriculum (customized to the student's intended specialization for their doctoral studies).
-The program does not lead to licensure.
-Masters of Arts in Christian Psychological Studies Requirements
+Before becoming a LPA, graduates also need to pass the EPPP Exam, Texas Jurisprudence Exam, apply to the Texas State Board of Examiners of Psychologists, and complete 3000 hours of post-graduate degree clinical experience obtained within 24-48 consecutive months of graduation, in not more than three placements, under the supervision of a licensed clinical psychologist. ^{} The closure of the MA in Christian Psychology program has been approved by SACSCOC and is currently in teach-out.
+No new students are being admitted.